 If you want to become a CMA, it’s important to learn all the information you can before you begin.
-This will help you plan the steps that will be involved in preparing for and passing the exam, getting certified, and maintaining your certification over time.
+This will help you plan the steps involved in preparing for and passing the exam, getting certified, and maintaining your certification over time.
 In this post, I’m going to give you a full how-to guide to help you get your CMA.

 Your CMA certification will look great on job applications.
 Having a CMA will show that you did the work and invested the time and money to get your certification.
 You’ll have benefits and opportunities within the financial and accounting management fields to do things you wouldn’t have been able to do without the CMA.
-So in the long run, you’ll probably have access to better jobs that pay bigger salaries.
+So, in the long run, you’ll probably have access to better jobs that pay bigger salaries.

 So, let’s look at how you can become a CMA in this complete guide.

 First, let’s explore what a CMA actually is.
 CMA stands for Certified Management Accountant.
 Basically, it is a designation awarded to accountants who have passed the CMA exam and have met certain other qualifications.
 CMA-certified professionals usually work in financial planning and analysis positions such as budgeting and forecasting.
 Plus, some CMAs work in control and professional ethics.

 A CMA may hold the title of a corporate accountant, cost accountant, management accountant, risk manager, financial strategist, FP&A manager, or a similar job title in this field.